The Hidden Costs of Poor Protein Digestion and 4 Natural Remedies

 There’s also a lot of value in relaxing and taking your time eating.
 This will not only give you more time to chew your meal properly, it also allows more of your body’s resources to be dedicated to digestion.
 Relaxing for at least 10 minutes afterwards is also highly recommended.

 Digesting the protein you eat properly, and fixing low stomach acid that leads to indigestion, is an important early step towards better digestive function and less bloating and embarrassing gas.
+Taking betaine HCl capsules half an hour after eating can help in the short term.

-Longer term though, choosing healthier sources of protein and eating a primarily natural food diet with plenty of fresh, enzyme-rich vegetables is the best way to improve protein digestion problems.
+Longer term though, choosing healthier food sources and eating a primarily natural food diet with plenty of fresh, enzyme-rich vegetables is the best way to improve protein digestion problems.